roccix/java-style-objects-in-c/README.md

 - `Person.c` — defines `struct Person` with an `int age` plus two function pointers, and the `static` implementations they point to.
 - `draft.c` — driver / `main` that calls `create_person(20)`.

+## Warnings
+I know there is a little memory leak :-)
 ## Not done, intentionally

 - No Makefile.
 For now: `gcc draft.c Person.c -o test`.